apache/tapestry-5/54_RELEASE_NOTES.md

 MutableComponentModel has been modified, adding a new `doHandleActivationEventContext()' method to help check activation context exactness; this interface is rarely, if ever, used or implemented by application code.

-## Module classes moved to new modules
+## IoC Module classes moved to new packages

 Traditionally, Tapestry IoC Module classes have lived in the same package as the service interfaces they define, and at the same time reference implementation classes in a separate (usually internal) package.
 This is not a desirable